Donkervoort: D8 Zetec (1993–1998)

+D8 Cosworth (1995–1998)

 The D8 also was fitted with the 2.0-liter turbocharged Cosworth YB engine starting in 1995.

-- Donkervoort D8 Audi (1999–2008)
+D8 Audi (1999–2008)

 During 1999, Donkervoort switched from Ford to Audi's 20-valve turbocharged 1.8-liter R4 engine, available in a variety of outputs ranging from 150 to 245 PS.

-- Donkervoort D8 Audi (E-gas) Wide Track (2003–2012)
+D8 Audi (E-gas) Wide Track (2003–2012)

 Since 2003, the Donkervoort is equipped with the Audi 1.8T 20V E-gas (electronic throttle) turbocharged engine.
 In the D8, the engine is available with 150 bhp, 180 bhp, 210 bhp and 270 bhp.
 Thanks to its total weight of 630 kg, this results in an acceleration time from 0 to 100 km/h between 3.8 and 5.2 seconds depending on the type.
 The Wide Track models can be distinguished from earlier Audi-powered models by the front light arrangement.

-- Donkervoort D8 270 (2008–2012)
+D8 270 (2008–2012)

 The Donkervoort D8 270 is available since the summer of 2008.
 This version of the D8 series became the successor of the D8 270 RS, the limited edition that was introduced in 2005 and restricted to 25 numbered units.
-The D8 270 has a restyled nose and grill that refer directly to the D8 GT and accelerates from 0–100 km/h in 3.6 seconds.
+The D8 270 has a restyled nose and grill that refer directly to the D8 GT and accelerates from 0–100 km/h (62 mph) in 3.6 seconds.

 This car was the seventh fastest production car on Nürburgring's famous Nordschleife of 2011, at 7m 14.9s.

-- Donkervoort D8 GT (2007–2012)
+D8 GT (2007–2012)

 The Donkervoort D8 GT - introduced in 2007 - is the first closed Donkervoort.
 Compared to the open version of the D8, the D8 GT has entirely new front and rear suspension, increased track width by 8 centimeters, larger brakes for increased stopping power and 17-inch aluminum wheels.
 With a total weight of 650 kg, the D8GT is the lightest GT in the world.
 This is largely due to the extensive use of carbon fiber: the entire roof, the entire rear and the doors and fenders of the car are made of this material.